 Policy Statement – Safeguarding Children, Young People and Adults at Risk

-This statement was adopted by the Trustees of MK Mission Partnership on 10 July 2019
+This statement was adopted by the Trustees of MK Mission Partnership on 10 July 2019 and revised on 18 November 2020

 - We believe God desires every person to be loved unselfishly and kept free from harm.
 It is therefore the responsibility of each one of us who are a part of the church to safeguard all who are vulnerable and to do all we can to prevent the physical, sexual or emotional abuse of children, young people and adults at risk of harm.